About auditory processing disorder

 Causes of auditory processing disorder

-We don’t know what causes APD.
-Some experts think ear infections and head trauma might increase a child’s risk of developing APD.
+We don’t know what causes auditory processing disorder (APD).
+Some experts think having lots of ear infections or glue ear might increase a child’s risk of developing some types of APD.
+Some types of APD might be because of a delay in the development of the body’s nervous system.

 Diagnosis of auditory processing disorder

-APD is usually diagnosed once children start school.
-Diagnosis is important so that your child can get support for classroom learning.
+Auditory processing disorder (APD) is usually diagnosed once children start school.
+Diagnosis is important so that children can get support for classroom learning.

 It’s a good idea to see your GP or paediatrician for advice if you’ve noticed any of the signs or symptoms of APD, or if your child’s teacher has noticed your child is having trouble listening at school.
-The GP or paediatrician might test your child’s hearing or refer her to an audiologist.
+The GP or paediatrician might refer your child to an audiologist to test your child’s hearing.

 If the audiologist thinks the problem might be APD, the audiologist will do an auditory processing assessment.
 This includes diagnostic hearing tests for hearing loss and auditory processing tests.